Post

 Salt Typhoon breach Chinese APT compromises U.S. Army National Guard network

-A DoD report warns that China-nexus hacking group Salt Typhoon breached a U.S. state’s Army National Guard network from March to December 2024.
-The APT stole network configs, admin credentials, and data exchanged with units across all U.S. states and several territories.
-This info could help future hacks and weaken state-level defenses against Chinese cyberattacks during crises, posing serious risks to U.S. critical infrastructure.
+A DoD report warns that a China-nexus hacking group, Salt Typhoon, breached a U.S. state’s Army National Guard network from March to December 2024.
+The APT stole network configurations, admin credentials, and data exchanged with units across all U.S. states and several territories.
+This information could help facilitate future hacks and weaken state-level defenses against Chinese cyberattacks during crises, posing serious risks to U.S. critical infrastructure.

-The report includes details on the tactics, techniques and procedures (TTPS) used by Salt Typhoon, along with a guidance to help National Guard and state governments detect, prevent, and mitigate this threat.
+The report includes details on the tactics, techniques, and procedures (TTPs) used by Salt Typhoon, along with guidance to help National Guard and state governments detect, prevent, and mitigate this threat.

 This post is licensed under CC BY 4.0 by the author.